From Nirvana to The Cure: The 10 best David Bowie covers of all time

-Nirvana’s stripped-back cover was an authentic tribute to the song but also an honest interpretation of the track’s content.
+Nirvana’s stripped-back cover was an authentic tribute to the song and an honest interpretation of the track’s content.
 It’s a theme which Cobain delivers perfectly with his vocal.
-He allows the song’s protagonist to meet his doppelganger and share the odd moment, offering Cobain the chance to perhaps crack open the door to his own feelings of the time.
+He allows the song’s protagonist to meet his doppelganger and share the odd moment, offering Cobain the chance to, perhaps, crack open the door to his own feelings of the time.

 It naturally fits Cobain’s own paradoxical life, a man with the world at his fingertips so hasty to shove it away.
 It’s this vulnerability and resignation that resonates so cleanly.

 Manchester’s angriest band, Oasis, have never been afraid to let people know their opnions—if it’s good or bad.
 Here though, Liam and Noel Gallagher finally have something they agree on and that is their mutual love for David Bowie.

 The perfect cover is a difficult cocktail to get right.
 Much like making a cocktail, the perfect recipe is all to do with balance.
 The delicate balance between paying tribute to the original and taking the song down your own path.
 That’s something that Oasis pull off with ease on their cover of the enigmatic seminal single from the Bowie.
 The cover was released as a B-side to their 1997 single ‘D’You Know What I Mean?’, and with it, the Manchester band deliver a lethal concoction of bravado, acknowledgement, and rock and roll star power.